 Norwegian Potato Dumplings (Klub)

-Norwegian recipe week is winding down (sad face), but I’ve got a killer recipe to leave you with: Potato dumplings.
+Today, I’ve got a killer recipe to share with you: Potato dumplings.

 What Are Norwegian Potato Dumplings?